-4. Insufficient knowledge on the audience and its behaviour
+4. Insufficient knowledge of the audience and its behavior

 Where should you start your ad?
 Not on the channel you know the most, and not what on the channel that is mostly used for ads. you should start an ad where you know that your audience is spending their time.